DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 Next, if you have an Android phone, click [this link](https://play.google.com/store/apps/details?id=com.kunzisoft.keepass.free) to install KeePassDX.
 I don't have an iPhone, but there are a number of iPhone apps available from [KeePass' website](https://keepass.info/download.html); pick one that looks good to you.
 (If you find one you like, please comment and I'll add it to this guide.)

 Open the app and click "Open Existing Database".
-Browse to the location of the synced folder and tap on it.
+Browse to the location of the synced folder and tap on your password database.

-KeePassDX will make you tap through several pop-ups that perkily explain its various controls and features.
+KeePassDX will make you tap through several pop-ups that chirpily explain its various controls and features.
 Remain calm and tap where it tells you to tap.
-Type in your vault's password, then click the fingerprint icon near the top of the screen.
+Type in your vault's password, then tap the fingerprint icon near the top of the screen.
 Now put your finger on your phone's fingerprint scanner.
 Your vault will open, and KeePassDX will ask for a quick fingerprint swipe in the future rather than making you retype your password when you want to use your password vault.
+(Your fingerprint is saved only on your phone and isn't uploaded anywhere.)

 Now that your password vault is open, we're going to set up your phone so that KeePassDX can auto-fill passwords in your browser.